YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario08/4_A_bit_of_everything/README.md

 - Trident backend parameter: limitVolumeSize (10GB)
 - ONTAP parameter: max number of volumes per SVM

+:boom:
+Keep in mind that with Trident 20.07 you can only have up to 200 Qtrees (PVC) per volume.
+For more information, see <https://netapp-trident.readthedocs.io/en/stable-v20.07/frequently_asked_questions.html#how-does-trident-deploy-qtrees-on-an-ontap-volume-how-many-qtrees-can-be-deployed-on-a-single-volume-through-trident>
+:boom:

 ## A. Trident Configuration

 We are going to create a specific Trident backend & a specific storage class for this scenario.